hikeventures/hikeventures.github.io/_posts/articles/how-to/2016-10-05-layering-winter-gloves.markdown

 ---

-I will wear my glove system next January in Alta in Norway.
+I am planning to wear my glove system next January in Alta in Norway.
 The temperatures could go as low as -20C there so I am quite excited if my gloves will keep me warm there.
 Konstantin also bought a tent with a titanium stove so we are probably also going to camp outside.

+---

+{% include disclaimer.html %}

+---